lspieser/myonset/doc/source/guide_emgtools.rst

 2.2.1.
 Single threshold detection: ``detector_var`` function

-The ``detector_var`` is based on a customized single threshold detection method.
+The ``detector_var`` function is based on a customized single threshold detection method.
 It detects active EMG time periods on continuous EMG signal, it can be used on raw or Teager-Kaiser transformed EMG.
 For example, with data_trial a 1D array containing single trial EMG signal and times the corresponding time latencies::

     active_periods = myo.detector_var(data_trial, times, th=3.5, sf=sf)